zenaton/rfcs/node-syntax-v2.md

 - `this.now()` will behave as a usable `Date.now()`
 - `this.random()`will behave as a usable `Math.random()`
 - `this.console.log` will behave as a usable `console.log` function
-- `this.console.dir` will behave as a usable `console.dir` function
 - `this.console.error` will behave as a usable `console.error` function
-- `this.console.table` will behave as a usable `console.table` function

 ## Dispatching